stackhpc/ansible-slurm-appliance/ansible/roles/hpctests/README.md

   be selected to target using this fraction of each node's memory - **CAUTION: see note below**.
 - `hpctests_hpl_arch`: Optional, default 'linux64'.
 Arbitrary architecture name for HPL build.
 HPL is compiled on the first compute node of those selected (see `hpctests_nodes`), so this can be used to create different builds for different types of compute node.
+- `hpctests_nvidia_hpl_dat_matrix`: Optional.
+Matches gpu gres specification to a `.dat` file from the NVIDIA HPC Benchmarks image.
+- `hpctests_nvidia_hpl_gres`: Optional, all GPUs will be selected if absent. `srun --gres` option: needed on hosts with heterogeneous cards (incl.
+MIG). eg. `gpu:nvidia_h200=2gpu`
+- `hpctests_nvidia_hpl_image`: Optional, default 'nvcr.io/nvidia/hpc-benchmarks'. docker image of the nvidia HPC Benchmarks
+- `hpctests_nvidia_hpl_minutes`: Optional, default 20.
+Timeout for Slurm and the async task.
+- `hpctests_nvidia_hpl_sif_file`: Optional, default '{{ hpctests_rootdir }}/nvidia-hpl/nvidia-hpc-benchmarks-{{ hpctests_nvidia_hpl_version }}.sif'.
+Apptainer image to run: change it if you downloaded the image manually.
+- `hpctests_nvidia_hpl_test_loops`: Optional, default 1. xhpl can be called N times in a loop.
+An iteration takes ~45s on a H200 GPU.
+- `hpctests_nvidia_hpl_version`: Optional, default '25.02'.
+Version of the hpc-benchmarks image to use.
+Pick a version compatible with your nvidia drivers.

 ---